-We believe that these non-GAAP measures, when reviewed in conjunction with GAAP financial measures, and not in isolation or as substitutes for analysis of our results of operations under GAAP, are useful to investors as they are widely used measures of performance and the adjustments we make to these non-GAAP measures provide investors further insight into our profitability and additional perspectives in comparing our performance to other companies and in comparing our performance over time on a consistent basis.
-Adjusted EBITDA and Unlevered After-Tax Free Cash Flow have limitations as profitability measures in that they do not include total amounts for interest expense on our debt, change in fair value of warrant liabilities and provision for income taxes, and the effect of our expenditures for capital assets and certain intangible assets.
-In addition, all of these non-GAAP measures have limitations as profitability measures in that they do not include the impact of certain expenses related to items that are settled in cash.
+We believe that Adjusted EBITDA, as a non-GAAP measure, when reviewed in conjunction with GAAP financial measures, and not in isolation or as a substitute for analysis of our results of operations under GAAP, is useful to investors as it is a widely used measure of performance and the adjustments we make provide investors further insight into our profitability and additional perspectives in comparing our performance to other companies and in comparing our performance over time on a consistent basis.
+Our presentation of Adjusted EBITDA may not be comparable to similarly-titled measures used by other companies.
+Adjusted EBITDA has limitations as profitability measures in that it does not include total amounts for interest expense on our debt, change in fair value of warrant liabilities and provision for income taxes, and the effect of our expenditures for capital assets and certain intangible assets.
+In addition, this non-GAAP measure has limitations as a profitability measure in that it does not include the impact of certain expenses related to items that are settled in cash.
 Because of these limitations, the Company relies primarily on its GAAP results.